DBrianKimmel/node-red-contrib-mcp23017/README.md

 A Node-RED wrapper of of the node-mcp23017 library for the I2C I/O Expander MCP23017 on a Raspberry Pi

-It currently only supports writing to the chip.
-Though you can request a status which will generate a message per pin on the current state.
+It currently only supports writing to the chip though you can request a status which will generate a message per pin on the current state.

 **NOTE** The outputs are inverted: